World Food Programme: Emergencies

 WFP truck in Dnipro, Ukraine, during Russian invasion in Ukraine.

 About two-thirds of WFP life-saving food assistance goes to people facing high degrees of food insecurity, predominantly resulting from violence and armed conflict.
 Over 60% of the people facing hunger globally live in regions experiencing armed violence, which compounds with increased displacement, destruction of food systems, and increased humanitarian access challenges to pose massive risks to food security in the regions.
 In 2023, more than 300 million people faced acute hunger globally.
+The main contributing factors to this are major conflicts, economic shocks, and climate disasters.
 WFP said it had "reached 152 million people with essential aid" in 2023.

-The latest Hunger Hotspots outlook released June 2024 and co-published by WFP and FAO, emphasised that "acute food insecurity is likely to deteriorate further in 18 hotspots" between June and October 2024.
-These countries and country clusters face famine or risk of famine, with population already in or facing IPC Phase 5 (Catastrophe).
-Of those countries, Haiti, Mali, Palestine, South Sudan, and Sudan are classified as the most concerning.
+The Hunger Hotspots outlook released in June 2024 and co-published by WFP and FAO, emphasised that "acute food insecurity is likely to deteriorate further in 18 hotspots" between June and October 2024.
+These countries and country clusters faced famine or risk of famine, with population already in or facing IPC Phase 5 (Catastrophe).
+Of those countries, Haiti, Mali, Palestine, South Sudan, and Sudan were classified as the most concerning.

 WFP is also a first responder to sudden-onset emergencies.
 When floods struck Sudan in July 2020, it provided emergency food assistance to nearly 160,000 people.
 WFP provided food as well as vouchers for people to buy vital supplies, while also planning recovery, reconstruction, and resilience-building activities, after Cyclone Idai struck Mozambique and floods washed an estimated 400,000 hectares of crops on early 2019.

 WFP's emergency support is also preemptive in offsetting the potential impact of disasters.
 In the Sahel region of Africa, amidst economic challenges, climate change, and armed militancy, WFP's activities included working with communities and partners to harvest water for irrigation, restore degraded land, and support livelihoods through skills training.
 It uses early-warning systems to help communities prepare for disasters.
 In Bangladesh, weather forecasting led to the distribution of cash to vulnerable farmers to pay for measures such as reinforcing their homes or stockpiling food ahead of heavy flooding.

 The World Food Program hands off high-energy biscuits to civilians at a Liberian port during the Second Civil War.

 WFP is the lead agency of the Logistics Cluster, a coordination mechanism established by the Inter-Agency Standing Committee (IASC).
 It also co-leads the Food Security Cluster.
 The WFP-managed United Nations Humanitarian Air Service (UNHAS) serves over 300 destinations globally.
 WFP also manages the United Nations Humanitarian Response Depot (UNHRD), a global network of hubs that procure, store and transport emergency supplies for the organization and the wider humanitarian community.
 WFP logistical support, including its air service and hubs, has enabled staff and supplies from WFP and partner organizations to reach areas where commercial flights have not been available during the COVID-19 pandemic.